Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Performance Estimation Problem Methodology

 The definition of being a Lyapunov parameter is such that it generates a decrease in energy at each step.
 Specifically, it holds true that

 By permuting the quantifiers, this may then be reformulated as a bilevel program, namely:

 where

-Note that $x_0$ is a variable of the follower problem, and hence acts as a slack variable for the constraint that $x_t$ is generated from $x_0$.
-Using this, and recalling the definition of $E_t$, we may write that {
+Note that the initial point $x_0$ is a decision variable of the inner (follower) problem.
+As a result, the constraint that $x_t$ must be generated by running SGD for $t$ steps from $x_0$ is not restrictive.
+Indeed, for any target point $x \in \mathbb{R}^d$, one can construct an initial point $x_0 \in \mathbb{R}^d$ and functions $f_1,\dots,f_m \in \mathcal{F}_{\mu,L}$ such that the SGD iterates satisfy $x_t = x$.
+Consequently, allowing $x_0$ to vary freely effectively makes the SGD-generation constraint slack.
+Using this, and recalling the definition of $E_t$, we may write that

-}By introducing the notation $f_{j}^{(i)}=f_i(x_j)$ and $g_{j}^{(i)}=\nabla f_i(x_j)$ for $j\in \{t, *\}$ and $i=1, \ldots, m$, and by rewriting the expectations as finite sums, we may rewrite the problem equivalently as { }
+By introducing the notation $f_{j}^{(i)}=f_i(x_j)$ and $g_{j}^{(i)}=\nabla f_i(x_j)$ for $j\in \{t, *\}$ and $i=1, \ldots, m$, and by rewriting the expectations as finite sums, we may rewrite the problem equivalently as

 The existence condition may seem like a complicated reformulation, but it allows us to use \cite[Theorem 4]{taylor_smooth_2017}, a cornerstone of the performance estimation framework: \begin{theorem} Let $L \geq \mu\ge 0$ and let $\left\{(x_i, g_i, f_i)_{i \in \mathcal I}\right\} \subset \R^d \times \R^d \times \R$ be a finite set of triplets.
 There exists a function $f\in \mathcal F_{\mu, L}$ such that